DougSchmidt-AI/json-field-data-plugin/README.md

 The JSON content supported by this plugin is the [AppendedResults](./src/JsonFieldData/AppendedResults.cs) document DTO.

-This is the same JSON format produced by the [PluginTester.exe /Json=outputPath](https://github.com/AquaticInformatics/aquarius-field-data-framework/blob/master/src/PluginTester/Readme.md#saving-json-results) option
+This is the same JSON format produced by the [PluginTester.exe /Json=outputPath](https://github.com/AquaticInformatics/aquarius-field-data-framework/blob/master/src/PluginTester/Readme.md#saving-json-results) option.

 ## Requirements for building the plugin from source

 - Requires Visual Studio 2017 (Community Edition is fine)